What are advantages & disadvantages of Internet banking (Online banking)?

 If the internet connection is unavailable, The customer services are provided round the clock via the telephone, where the actual time account balances and the information are availed, This has tens banking processes hence increasing their efficiency and effectiveness.

-Online banking allows automatic funding of accounts from long-established bank accounts via electronic funds transfers, and the client can monitor his spending via a virtual wallet through the certain banks and the applications and enable the payments.
+Online banking allows automatic funding of accounts from long-established bank accounts via electronic funds transfers, and the client can monitor his spending via a virtual wallet through certain banks and the applications and enable the payments.

-The speed of transaction is faster relative to use of ATM’s or the customary banking, Online banking allows easier updating and maintaining of direct accounts, The time for changing mailing address is greatly reduced, ordering of additional checks is availed and provision of actual time interest rates.
+The speed of transaction is faster relative to use of ATM’s or the customary banking, Online banking allows easier updating and maintaining of direct accounts, The time for changing mailing address is greatly reduced, ordering of additional checks are availed and provision of actual time interest rates.

 The accounts can be automatically funded from a traditional bank account via electronic transfer, Most direct banks offer unlimited transfers at no cost, including those destined for outside financial institutions, They will also accept the direct deposits and withdrawals that you authorize such as payroll deposits and automatic bill payment.